raphCode/master-thesis-muzero/related_work.typ

 #import "thesis.typ": citet

-!mz and its precursors already inspired several other works, some of which are summarized here.
+Below, I summarize some publications about !mz and its precursors, which are similar to the work in this thesis.

 == !Mp !az
 <sec-mp_azero>